gopalcs1988/Assessment/README.md

 If "exited with code 1" is shown in the console, press Control + C to stop the Docker.

+## Extend Report along with snapshots
+Once the script executes successfully, the HTML report will be available at <project_directory>/reports/report.html.
+If any failures occur during execution, the report will contain the error log and corresponding snapshots to help debug the failure.

 ## Execute the scripts from github actions workflow
 Navigate to 'https://github.com/gopalcs1988/Assessment/actions'